 By using an experienced buyer’s agent, you can negotiate many of these costs with the seller.
 You’ll also stand a much better chance of getting the best price possible.

 Clever can connect you with a top-notch real estate agent based in the Michigan area.
-If you are buying a property for $150,000 or more, you could also qualify for the Clever Home Buyer Rebate program while getting the advantage of their full services.
+If you are buying a property for $150,000 or more, you could also qualify for the Clever Cash Back by working with a Partner Agent.